-Search LCDB for a bibliographic record for the series and a SAR.
+Search OCLC for a bibliographic record for the series and a SAR.

 If a bibliographic record is found, overlay the preliminary series record.

-If a bibliographic record is not found in LCDB, update the preliminary series record on Voyager.
+If a bibliographic record is not found in OCLC, update the preliminary series record on Voyager.
 Since RDA will drive future cataloging for the foreseeable future, update the record to RDA form if necessary.
-The decision to search OCLC for a series bibliographic record will be left to the cataloger.
 If an OCLC record is found, a fully cataloged record does not have to be recataloged to RDA form.
 A non-standard record should be updated to RDA, so it may be easier to simply update the preliminary record without searching OCLC.
 If a SAR is found, import it into Orbis if local modifications are necessary.
 Optionally, import the SAR even if no local modifications are necessary.

 If a SAR has already been created by another NACO library, review it in case it needs to be updated based on the item in hand.
 If the SAR has not been validated as RDA, update the SAR in OCLC.
 If the SAR update changes the 1xx field, update the bibliographic record as well.
 If no SAR has been created, follow the guidelines in Yale Policies for NACO Series Authority Records to determine whether or not to create a SAR in OCLC.